The Ivy League: the 'best' universities in the USA?

 So, what should international applicants hooked on the idea of the ‘Ivy League’ do?

 Well first, you need to realise that the Ivy League are not the only elite US universities.
-There are around 4,500 universities in the US, and the top 1% of those is 45 universities; to me, the top 5% of US universities would be of an equal standard of the ‘top’ UK universities.
+There are around 4,500 universities in the US, and the top 1% of those is 45 universities; to me, the top 5% of US universities would be of an equal standard to the ‘top’ UK universities.
 In short, you need to have a much broader sense of what a world-class US university is.
 Ivy League universities themselves know this, as their postgraduate admissions details show.

 Second, you need to understand fit: not just how a university chooses students who fit it, but how students need to choose universities that they themselves ‘fit’: academically, socially and in terms of non-academic interests.
 To see a crucial element of this, see my article on distribution requirements and core curricula, something very different to the experience in the UK.